mydevhero/CAOSDBA/README.md

 - `authName`: Environment variable name for the token
 - `authKey`: The actual authentication key value

-TOKENs provide secure access control in shared environments like PHP, ensuring only authorized code can execute queries.
+TOKENs provide secure access control in shared environments like PHP/Python, ensuring only authorized code can execute queries.

 &nbsp;